dy/gl-spectrum/readme.md

 	//colormap, pixels, imageData, imageElement or canvas
 	fill: null,

-	//place spectrum at the center
+	//0 - place at the bottom, .5 - place symmetrically, 1. - place at the top
-	symmetrical: false,
+	align: 0,

 	//WIP shadow frequencies
 	shadow: [],

-	//snap magnitude to step
+	//snap magnitude to step.
+Number.
 	snap: null,

-	//defines the style of bars.
-An image, imageData or canvasElement.
+	//defines the width or style of bars.
+A number (for width), image, imageData or canvasElement.
-	barImage: null,
+	mask: null,

 	//perceptual loudness weighting, 'a', 'b', 'c', 'd', 'itu' or 'z' (see a-weighting)
 	weighting: 'itu'